sushiljainam/file-tree-export/contributing.md

 npm run build
 ```

 This command compiles the TypeScript code into JavaScript in the `dist/` directory.
-After building, make sure to commit any changes in the `dist` directory.

 ## Running the Project Locally